 Strategy, then execution.
 Which all means that hard work is productive work because it is to a purpose and planned to be of a scale that can make an impact.

-Still very relevant too is the need to make your own channels for getting out news, one which these days involves the internet, and social media in particular, alongside the traditional printed local Focus newsletters.
+Still very relevant too is the need to make your own channels for getting out news.
+These days that involves the internet, social media and email in particular, alongside the traditional printed local Focus newsletters.

 For more on how to win, take a look at 101 Ways to Win An Election which also features another piece of Ashdown’s advice: